docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 • {i + 1}: {item.name} x {item.qty}

-• {/each} ``` ## Keyed Each Blocks ```svelte {#each expression as name (key)}...{/each} {#each expression as name, index (key)}...{/each} ``` Keys help Svelte efficiently update lists when data changes: ```svelte {#each items as item (item.id)}
+• {/each} ``` ## Keyed each blocks ```svelte {#each expression as name (key)}...{/each} {#each expression as name, index (key)}...{/each} ``` Keys enable intelligent updates (insert/move/delete) instead of updating all items.
+Use strings/numbers for persistent identity. ```svelte {#each items as item (item.id)}

 • {item.name} x {item.qty}